jimbono/stencil-form-telemetry/project-documentation.md

 8. Implement a real backend for the UserService
 9. Add more interactive features to the UserProfile component
 10. Extend telemetry to track user behavior across multiple components in a micro frontend architecture
+11. Implement advanced analytics on form completion times to identify usability issues or areas for improvement in the form design
+12. Add more granular timing metrics, such as time spent on individual fields or sections of the form
+13. Implement heat mapping of user interactions within forms to identify areas of focus or confusion
+14. Develop a system for correlating form completion times with other business metrics (e.g., conversion rates)
+15. Create a mechanism for dynamically adjusting form fields based on telemetry data to optimize user experience